 Singapore's highly educated and diverse workforce is another reason for businesses to set up their regional treasury centre in the city-state.
 More than 30 per cent of the workforce in Singapore hold a university degree; most speak English and at least one other language, specifically Mandarin, Bahasa Melayu or Tamil, which are also spoken in other ASEAN markets.
 Given the unique cultures, customs and languages in ASEAN countries, working with a team that understands the local practices and business environment is important.

 With its safe environment and high education standards, Singapore also appeals to top global talents in professions such as banking and technology, who bring their skills to the country.
 This is evidenced by IMD's World Digital Competitiveness 2019 ranking which saw Singapore retain its second spot out of 63 economies, after the United States.

 Singapore's booming FinTech community and continual investments into technology and digitalisation make it an ideal place for companies looking to transform their treasury functions digitally.

-According to a whitepaper last year by UOB, PwC and the Singapore FinTech Association, Singapore continued to attract the lion's share (51 per cent) of FinTech funding within ASEAN.
+According to the FinTech in ASEAN 2019 report by UOB, PwC Singapore and the Singapore FinTech Association, Singapore continued to attract the lion's share (51 per cent) of FinTech funding within ASEAN.
 It is also home to 45 per cent of FinTech firms in the region, an indication of the wide range of technology solutions available in the market.